uwuCaitlin/uwuCaitlin/README.md

 * How many are there in our team?

 > There are two of us, Caitlin and Matthew!
-We have known each other for over 2 years now and have split our projects in between us so we can deliver on time and when you need it the most.
+We've known each other for over two years and have divided our projects so that we can deliver on time and when you need it the most.

 * What are your prices?

 > It really depends on how long the video is, how many minutes it is, and how long you will need it for!
 But the basic prices are as follows: Around 5 minutes of footage is around 15 USD.
-A maximum length video of up to 15 minutes costs 36 USD.
+A maximum video length of up to 15 minutes costs 36 USD.
 If you need something longer than this, we can discuss it!

 * Where do I order from you?